abinnquist/fNIRSpreProcessing/README.md

 5. Number of Auxiliary: If you have 2 acceleromters or 1 pulse oximeter

 - No output arguments, but saves a .mat file of z-scored and non z-scored oxy, deoxy, and totaloxy matrices into a new folder called PreProcessedFiles
 (timepoint x channel).
-Also saves variables that would go into the .nirs format like t and s.
+Also saves variables that would go into the .nirs format like t (triggers) and s (samples is seconds).

 # Pre-preprocessing: Data structure, triggers, and more
 There is now a folder to check for the following before you start preprocessing.
 You can run these scripts seperately or use the prePREprocessing.m script to choose which functions you would like to run.